Pale-Sphere/EENG-4250_Labs/Lab5/Final/Final version changes.md

 - read_out is only high on state compute & output
 - output out_valid is added, and is equivalent to read_out

+Actually had to reduce it further to 10 bits of operation